 General Information

 Prior to submitting an Interconnection Application through either the Expedited or Standard Process, all Interconnecting Customers with Facilities that are 250kW or greater must request and receive a Pre-Application Report from the Company (Exhibit B).
 If the Pre-Application Report is not received within the applicable Time Frame, the Interconnecting Customer can file its application.
 The Pre-Application Report is optional for those Facilities that are less than 250 kW.
-Complete information regarding the Pre-Application Report is found in Section 3.2 of the Standards for Interconnection of Distributed GenerationTariff (“Interconnection Tariff) which is located on the Company’s website.
+Complete information regarding the Pre-Application Report is found in Section 3.2 of the Standards for Interconnection of Distributed Energy Resources Tariff (“Interconnection Tariff) which is located on the Company’s website.

-If you wish to submit an application to interconnect your generating facilityf using the Expedited or Standard Process following receipt of the Pre-Application Report as applicable, please fill out all pages of the attached application form (not including this page of instructions).
+If you wish to submit an application to interconnect your Facility using the Expedited or Standard Process following receipt of the Pre-Application Report as applicable, please fill out all pages of the attached application form (not including this page of instructions).
 Once complete, please sign, attach the supporting documentation requested and enclose an application fee of $4.50/kW (minimum of $300 and maximum of $7,500).

 Contact Information: You must provide as a minimum the contact information of the legal applicant, i.e. Interconnecting Customer.
 If another party is responsible for interfacing with the Company (utility), you must provide their contact information as well.

-Ownership Information: Please enter the legal names of the owner or owners of the generating facilityf.
+Ownership Information: Please enter the legal names of the owner or owners of the Facility.
 Include the percentage ownership (if any) by any electric service company or public utility holding company, or by any entity owned by either.
 “Electric service company” is intended to mean and include any entity that is not eligible for net metering services under the net metering statutes, regulations, Department orders, and distribution company tariffs.

 Confidentiality Statement: In an ongoing effort to improve the interconnection process for Interconnecting Customer-owned generating facilities, the information you provide and the results of the application process will be aggregated with the information of other applicants, i.e. Interconnecting Customers, and periodically reviewed by a DG Working Group of industry participants that has been organized by the Massachusetts Department of Public Utilities (DPU).
 The aggregation process mixes the data together so that specific details for one Interconnecting Customer are not revealed.
 In addition, for projects that qualify for a Group Study, the Company is authorized to share the Interconnecting Customer’s contact information and project details with other Interconnecting Customers also involved in the Group Study.
 For projects that do not qualify for a Group Study, you may choose to allow the non-identifying information specific to your application to be shared with the Working Group by answering “Yes” to the Confidentiality Statement question on the first page.
-Please note that even in this case your identification information (contact data) and specific generating facilityf location will not be shared.
+Please note that even in this case your identification information (contact data) and specific Facility location will not be shared.

-Generating Facility Information
+Facility Information

 Account and Meter Numbers: Please consult an actual electric bill from the Company and enter the correct Account Number and Meter Number on this application.
-If the facilityf is to be installed in a new location, a temporary number may be assigned by the Electric Company.
+If the Facility is to be installed in a new location, a temporary number may be assigned by the Electric Company.

 AC Rating: The AC power output rating of the individual inverter.